ryuichiueda/slides_marp/advanced_vision/lesson8e.md

 ### Size of ViT

 - The original paper includes several models of different sizes.
     - ViT-Base: 12 layers, vector dimension: 768, parameters: 86 million
     - ViT-Large: 24 layers, vector dimension: 1024, parameters: 307 million
     - ViT-Huge: Number of layers: 32, Vector dimension: 1280, Number of parameters: 632 million

 ---

 ### How to create vectors corresponding to tokens

 - Divide the image into blocks of $P \times P$ pixels
     - Example: $P=16$: The vector dimension is $16\times 16 \times 3 = 768$
         - 3 is the number of channels (RGB)
     - Position embedding is also performed
-- However, parameters are not fixed values; they are the learning target
+        - Parameters are not fixed values; they are the learning target
 - Image understanding
-- Local understanding: Vector depth
+    - Local understanding: into each vector
-- Global understanding: Learning with self-attention
+    - Global understanding: learning with self-attention

 ---